 Social media isn’t just for marketing any more.
 Social networks such as LinkedIn and Twitter should be utilized by sales to gather insights into individual buyers and to apply that knowledge to engage them.
+[Read about measuring your engagement with the LinkedIn SSI score.]
 Social selling is another vehicle for engagement, just like the phone or email.
 Don’t confuse it for a magic potion that eliminates cold calling, however.
 Social selling methods should be taught so your team is using it to attract rather than repel prospects and how it should be incorporated into their cadence for outreach.
 Used right, social selling is a venue to build trust and foster meaningful relationships with buyers.

 “78% of salespeople who use social selling techniques are outselling their peers who are not.” – Jim Keenan, Sales Expert, A Sales Guy

 Bottomline: in B2B solution and services companies, sales and marketing alignment shortens the sales cycle and links ROI directly to marketing content.
 There’s a goal that will make the C-level very happy.
 So reach across the aisle, and start a conversation.
 Invite your sales/marketing colleague to lunch and start a dialog.
 It’s a good first step.